mwinb/VaporTs/README.md

 ## Validate

-In order to use Validate an instance of a class that uses one of the Validation Decorators is needed.
-Handles all validation failures with the HttpError handler.
+In order to use `@Validate` an instance of a class that uses one of the Validation Decorators is needed. `@Validate` Handles all validation failures with the HttpError handler.
 See the DocTsValidator Class description below.

 - `@Validate` does not alter the original class method.
-- `@Validate` does not work without `@Route` (order does not matter)
+- `@Validate` only works with `@Route` (order does not matter)

 ### Parameters: